Developed in cooperation with Wien Museum

 Will you visit all of Wagner’s buildings in Vienna?

-No. We believe there are eight which we do not have time to see.
-But 36 examples is plenty of architecture for one day.
+No. There are eight which we do not have time to see.
+But 36 buildings is plenty of architecture for one day.

 Isn’t it crazy to make a 12-hour tour?